Young Children Exposed Prenatally to Substances and Their Families

 CDC and the American Academy of Pediatrics have also published the following papers that may be of interest:

 States are required by the CAPTA legislation to have policies and procedures for reporting substance-exposed newborns to child protective services, to assess the need for intervention, and establish a plan of care.
-Strategies used in the States to address prenatal substance exposure, information about the various effects of the most common drugs involved with prenatal exposure are highlighted.
+This publication includes a link to the state statutes, and describes the components of a plan of safe care including notification and reporting requirements, assessments of the infant and family, services for the infant and family and monitoring of the plan.

-This annual report presents national data about child abuse and neglect reported to child protective services agencies in the United States.
-Chapter 7 focuses on infants with prenatal substance exposure (IPSE) (see pages 88–91 and Tables 7-5 through 7-9 on pages 97-101).
+This annual report from the Children's Bureau presents national data about child abuse and neglect reported to child protective services agencies in the U.S.

 This document provides essential information about the opioid epidemic, opioid use disorder (OUD), and neonatal abstinence syndrome (NAS) including: relevant research; strategies for MIECHV awardees and their state partners (e.g. early childhood, public health, and substance misuse and mental health treatment) and promising efforts four states, Maine, Colorado, West Virginia, and Massachusetts.